microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupOwner.md

 ## Description

 The `Get-EntraBetaGroupOwner` cmdlet gets an owner of a group in Microsoft Entra ID.
-Specify `ObjectId` parameter gets an owner of a group.
+Specify `GroupId` parameter gets an owner of a group.

 In delegated scenarios, the signed-in user must have a supported Microsoft Entra role or a custom role with the `microsoft.directory/groups/owners/read` permission.
 The following least privileged roles support this operation: